jdinh8124/habit-tracker/README.md

 # Habit Tracker
 - A habit tracking app for people who want to set habits for themselves or create routines of habits to share to friends.

+> - Maintained by: `James Dinh - jdinh8124`
+> - Contributions by: `Yun Yang, Andie Swift, and James Dinh`

 ### Figma
 - https://www.figma.com/file/nGFl4nbu4ItX02zhA2S9yE/Habit-Tracker